Treode/store/CONTRIBUTING.md

 ## Sign the CLA

-If you wish to contribute to TreodeDB, you must first sign the [Contributor License Agreement (CLA)](CLA.pdf]).
-If your employer has rights your intellectual property, your employer will need to sign the [Corporate CLA](CCLA.pdf).
+If you wish to contribute to TreodeDB, you must first sign the [Contributor License Agreement (CLA)][cla-individual].
+If your employer has rights your intellectual property, your employer will need to sign the [Corporate CLA][cla-corporate].

 The Treode team cannot accept contributions from someone who has not submitted the appropriate paperwork first.